Mueller says he did not exonerate Trump as Republicans assail inquiry

-WASHINGTON (Reuters) - Former Special Counsel Robert Mueller on Wednesday said in dramatic U.S. congressional testimony he had not exonerated President Donald Trump of obstruction of justice and defended the integrity of his inquiry under repeated attacks by conservative Republican allies of the president.
+WASHINGTON (Reuters) - Former Special Counsel Robert Mueller on Wednesday said in his long-awaited U.S. congressional testimony he had not exonerated President Donald Trump of obstruction of justice and defended the integrity of his inquiry under repeated attacks by conservative Republican allies of the president.

-Mueller initially testified he would have sought to indict Trump were it not for a Justice Department policy against charging a sitting president.
-But hours later he corrected himself and said “we did not reach a determination as to whether the president committed a crime.”
+During a day of sometimes dramatic high-stakes political theater, the former FBI director answered questions publicly for the first time on his inquiry in back-to-back hearings, with Democrats and Republicans taking familiar positions at a time of deep partisan divisions in the United States.

+The hearings, with Mueller facing a rapid-fire succession of questions and often sidestepping or merely referring lawmakers to the text of his investigative report, appeared to do little to move the Democrats who control the House of Representatives closer to launching the impeachment process to try to remove Trump from office even as he seeks re-election in 2020.

 (here)

-Answering questions publicly for the first time on his inquiry, Mueller appeared for eagerly anticipated testimony in two back-to-back televised congressional hearings that carried high stakes for Trump and Democrats who are split between impeaching him or moving on to the 2020 election.

-The former FBI director, who spent 22 months investigating what he concluded was Russian interference in a “sweeping and systematic fashion” in the 2016 U.S. election to help Trump and the president’s conduct, appeared for more than 3-1/2 hours before the House of Representatives Judiciary Committee.
+Mueller spent 22 months investigating what he concluded was Russian interference in a “sweeping and systematic fashion” in the 2016 U.S. election to help Trump and the president’s conduct.
+He appeared for more than 3-1/2 hours before the House of Representatives Judiciary Committee, then testified to the House Intelligence Committee.

-Mueller then appeared before the House Intelligence Committee for more questioning.
-Democrats control the House, while Trump’s fellow Republicans control the Senate.

 The Judiciary Committee’s Democratic chairman, Jerrold Nadler, praised Mueller and said no one, including Trump, is “above the law.”
 The Intelligence Committee’s Democratic chairman, Adam Schiff, accused Trump’s 2016 campaign of “disloyalty to country” for inviting, encouraging and making full use of Russian election meddling.

-But Trump’s Republican allies on the committees tried to paint Mueller’s investigation as unfair to the president, with Louie Gohmert heatedly telling him “you perpetuated injustice” and conservative congressman Guy Reschenthaler calling the manner in which the inquiry was conducted “un-American.”
+But Trump’s Republican allies on the committees tried to paint Mueller’s investigation as unfair to the president, with Louie Gohmert heatedly telling the decorated Vietnam War veteran and long-time federal prosecutor “you perpetuated injustice” and conservative congressman Guy Reschenthaler calling the manner in which the inquiry was conducted “un-American.”

 “Welcome, everyone, to the last gasp of the Russian collusion conspiracy theory,” said Devin Nunes, the Intelligence Committee’s top Republican.

 Mueller’s 448-page report, released in redacted form on April 18, did not reach a conclusion on whether Trump committed the crime of obstruction of justice in a series of actions aimed at impeding the inquiry, but did not exonerate him.
+The report also said the inquiry found insufficient evidence to establish that Trump and his campaign engaged in a criminal conspiracy with Russia.

-Democratic Representative Ted Lieu asked Mueller during the first hearing whether the reason he did not bring a criminal indictment against Trump was the Justice Department’s longstanding policy crafted by its Office of Legal Counsel against bringing criminal charges against a sitting president.
+Mueller caused confusion when he testified while being questioned by Democratic Representative Ted Lieu during the first hearing that he would have sought to indict Trump were it not for a Justice Department policy against bringing criminal charges against a sitting president.
+But hours later at the outset of the second hearing Mueller corrected himself.

 Trump has claimed that the Mueller inquiry resulted in the president’s “complete and total exoneration.”

 “Did you actually totally exonerate the president?”
-Nadler asked Mueller.
+Nadler asked Mueller during the first hearing.

 “No,” Mueller replied.

-Asked at the hearing whether he stood by that May 29 statement, Mueller said, “I would have to look at it more closely.”

-After the hearing, Lieu told reporters, “What we established today in the hearing is that we have a felon sitting in the White House.
-Donald Trump committed multiple crimes of obstruction of justice.”

 Mueller, accused by Trump of heading a “witch hunt” and trying to orchestrate a “coup” against the Republican president, said his inquiry was conducted in “a fair and independent manner” and that members of the special counsel’s team “were of the highest integrity.”
-“It is not a witch hunt,” Mueller added.

 Trump has accused Mueller of having conflicts of interest, including saying Mueller wanted the president to appoint him as FBI director after firing James Comey.
 Mueller disputed Trump’s account, saying he had not sought the FBI job from Trump.
 Mueller noted that Justice Department ethics officials confirmed he had no such conflicts.